jackelkanderson/niceToken/readme.md

 There are a few gotcha's that may affect windows users.

 * Be cognizant of where your terminal places your home folder.
 Git Bash puts it in funny places, adapt the script as needed to update your credentials in the .aws folder.
+* Installations of JQ or AWS CLI may not place them in your path.
+Make sure they are accessible there.